tstanczyk95/McByte/README.md

 - [x] 🔥 Directly usable demo 🔥
 - [x] Video input file processing
 - [x] Using custom/oracle detections
-- [ ] Numerical evaluation instructions
-- [ ] More optimized and engineered version
+- [x] More optimized and engineered version - see on <a href="https://github.com/roboflow/trackers">Roboflow Trackers</a>

 ## Installation and models